-- Be running OS/400 V3R2 or newer, with the most recent applicable PTFs applied. - Have the most recent version of Client Access installed on the AS/400. - Have the most recent version of the Telnet server installed on the AS/400. - Have the AS/400's auto configuration function turned on. - Make certain that the AS/400 can create virtual devices and there are a sufficient number of devices available to be created.
+- Be running OS/400 V3R2 or newer, with the most recent applicable PTFs applied. - Have the most recent version of the Telnet server installed on the AS/400. - Have the AS/400's auto configuration function turned on. - Make certain that the AS/400 can create virtual devices and there are a sufficient number of devices available to be created.